 Sales channel and contact: Quality of contact

 Let’s go a step further: How high is the quality of contact?
 On average, the surveyed companies took a week to create offers with some requiring only two days, while others took several weeks to compile a quote.
 Crucially though, half of the BPOs however did not share a proposal at all, despite an initial sales call.
 On the bright side: By being faster than the average (which is achievable!), companies have the opportunity to stand out.
 When it comes to interactions before giving a quote, most of the study participants preferred e-mails over more personal channels such as phone calls or video conferences – certainly a missed opportunity to build and nurture a customer relationship.
 On the brighter side, at least all providers conducted a follow-up (call or e-mail) after sharing their quote.

 Sales channel and contact: Hybrid selling

 Most companies have not yet optimized their hybrid selling approach.
 Among their mistakes are unstructured video calls, chaotic environments, technical hiccups, and insecure body language.
 Often, they were also insufficiently prepared, leading to missed opportunities to sell their company as well as their offering while also failing to systematically capture required information.
-In addition, less than half of the companies analyzed have sales reps that use social media platforms like LinkedIn in an effective manner (e.g., by adding potential clients to their contact list), thus enabling easier follow-ups.
+In addition, less than half of the companies analyzed have sales reps that use social media platforms like LinkedIn for marketing in an effective manner (e.g., by adding potential clients to their contact list), thus enabling easier follow-ups.